 Without a doubt, they would have quickly closed the ticket.
 They might have sent an email and a reminder to the end user.
 They might even have called and left a message – firstly to request more information, and secondly to say that the ticket would be closed if a response isn’t received within three days, say.
 But they wouldn’t have messed about just because ITIL says that only an end user can close a ticket.

 The cynical among you might see this as a little optimistic of 1990’s IT help desk behavior.
 I know from my personal corporate IT support experiences that, after you called to log an issue, you were lucky to be called back about it within two weeks, and even luckier if someone actually helped you.
 The IT help desk, especially without a fit-for-purpose help desk tool, was often the black hole where your requests for help would go to die.

 As you would imagine, and as many an IT service management (ITSM) consultant will tell you, “it depends.”
 I know that this is my experience.
 It will differ from organization to organization based on a number of factors, including:

 - How the service desk, and wider IT organization, perceive end users – from technology users through to valued customers

 - How service desk service level targets (and agreements) have been set up, if at all

 - The ability to physically cater for additional, and some would argue unnecessary, activities just because an end user can’t be bothered to respond in a timely fashion.

-I posted the following to the Back2ITSM Facebook group, it’s far more productive than LinkedIn groups:
+I posted the following to the Back2ITSM Facebook group, it’s far more productive and helpful than any of the LinkedIn groups: